Marathi people: International diaspora

-In the mid-1800s, a large number of Indian people were taken to Mauritius, Fiji, Trinidad & Tobago, South Africa, and Eastern Africa as indentured labourers to work on sugarcane plantations.
+In the mid-1800s, a large number of Indian people were taken to Mauritius, Fiji, Trinidad and Tobago, South Africa, and Eastern Africa as indentured labourers to work on sugarcane plantations.
 The majority of these migrants were from the Hindustani speaking areas or from Southern India, however, a significant number of immigrants to Mauritius were Marathis.

 Since the state of Israel was established in 1948, around 25,000–30,000 Indian Jews have emigrated there, of which around 20,000 were from the Marathi speaking Bene Israel community of Konkan.

 Indians, including Marathi People, have migrated to Europe and particularly Great Britain for more than a century.
 The Maharashtra Mandal of London was founded in 1932.
 A small number of Marathi people also settled in British East Africa during the colonial era.
 After the African Great Lakes countries of Kenya, Uganda and Tanganyika gained independence from Britain, most of the South Asian population residing there, including Marathi people, migrated to the United Kingdom, or India.

 Large-scale immigration of Indians into the United States started when the Immigration and Nationality Act of 1965 came into effect.
 Most of the Marathi immigrants who came after 1965 were professionals such as doctors, engineers or scientists.
 The second wave of immigration took place during the I.T. boom of the 1990s and later.

-Since the 1990s due to the I.T. boom and because of the general ease of travel, Marathi people are now found in greater numbers in all corners of the world including the United States, Australia, Canada, the Gulf countries, European countries, Iran, and Pakistan.
+Since the 1990s due to the I.T. boom and because of the general ease of travel, Marathi people are now found in greater numbers in all corners of the world including the United States, Australia, Canada, the Gulf countries, and European countries.

 After the third battle of Panipat, Marathi people settled in Sindh and Balochisthan region (modern day Pakistan).
 After partition of India, many Marathi Hindus came to India.
 But, 500–1000 Marathi Hindus also lives in Karachi city of Sindh province.